 We also forbid food during class.
 Please snack before if necessary.

 If you see signs that your child may have to use the bathroom, please retrieve them or call them to you.
 Potty issues happen especially at our 3 to 5 yr old age groups.

 Our Hockey Buds program is not drop-off session.

-Parents/caregivers of all participants must stay on-site during sessions in case your child needs assistance.
+Only one parent/caregiver per child and they must stay on-site during sessions in case your child needs assistance.